HomeTriviaHolidaysPassover

 ✓ TRUE

-Ashkenazi Jews traditionally avoid kitniyot (rice, beans, corn) since the Middle Ages, though many Sephardic Jews do not.
-This is less common today.
+Ashkenazi Jews traditionally avoid kitniyot (rice, legumes, etc.) during Passover, a custom originating in the Middle Ages, while Sephardic Jews generally do not.

 5.